Epsomite

 Epsomite, Epsom salt, or magnesium sulfate heptahydrate, is a hydrous magnesium sulfate mineral with formula MgSO4*7H2O.

 Physical properties

 Epsomite crystallizes in the orthorhombic system.
 The normal form is as massive encrustations, while acicular or fibrous crystals are rarely found.
 It is colorless to white with tints of yellow, green and pink.
 It is a soft mineral with variable Mohs hardness around 2.0~2.5, and it has a low specific gravity of 1.67.

 It is readily soluble in water, and absorbs water from the air.
 It converts to hexahydrate with the loss of one water molecule and a switch to monoclinic structure.

-The epsomite group includes solid solution series with morenosite (NiSO_{4}·7 H_{2}O) and goslarite (ZnSO_{4}·7 H_{2}O).
+The epsomite group forms a solid solution series with morenosite (NiSO_{4}·7 H_{2}O) and goslarite (ZnSO_{4}·7 H_{2}O).
+This series' members bear the same structure as either the nickel, zinc, or magnesium cations occupying similar positions in the lattice.
+Intermediate compositions containing more than one of these elements are also known.

 Etymology

+In 1618, a well was dug by a local farmer on Epsom common, half a mile west of Epsom, Surrey, England, after his cattle refused to drink from surface water in the area.
+The well water became known and used externally as a treatment for skin diseases and other complaints, and both the well and its water were soon named for Epsom.
+By the mid-17th century Epsom Water had become popular as far away as continental European countries.
+To maintain supplies of the water, a second well was dug near the centre of the village, which had become widely known as Epsom Spa.
+In 1695 Dr. Nehemiah Grew published his study on the water's composition, establishing Epsom salts as a medical remedy.

-It was first systematically described in 1806 for an occurrence near Epsom, Surrey, England, after which it was named.
+It was later systematically described in 1806.
 It has been also referred to as "cave cotton" when in its fibrous form.